 Ideas that are both relevant and significant get greater media attention.
 In order to get exposure in the beauty business, you must link your pitch to current events and the operations of media outlets.
 By newsjacking, you can create content that your target audience can easily relate to.

-Keep an eye out for major events (such as the COVID-19 breakout or the Presidential Election) and the period between them.
+Keep an eye out for major events and the period leading up to them.

 If you want to conduct effective beauty PR, you must start by advertising appropriate cosmetics and goods.
 For example, advertising a thick foundation in the summer may not be the greatest idea.
 Similarly, using a light moisturizer in the winter may be controversial.

 Here’s what one PR specialist has to say about a PR campaign run by the PR campaign they ran for their brand.